UmerFaisal69/Umer_Faisal_TODO/README.md

-Hey this is me Umer Faisal and this is my Word Counter
+Hey this is me Umer Faisal and this is my TODO Project :)

 Commands used in it: